Planned Budget (Total)

 Economic migration is safe and regular for migrant women and girls

-UN Women’s intervention is the field of migration is three-fold: normative work, capacity building delivery and knowledge products development.
-1) UN Women reviewed and provided substantive contributions to strengthen the inclusion of gender equality considerations in a variety of policymaking and technical processes in relation to migration, such as the development of the 2nd National Action Plan to Combat Trafficking in Persons, revision of Law No. 2015-36 on the Illicit Smuggling of Migrants, the Communication Plan of the National Migration Policy (NMP) and the Coordination Strategy of the Nigerien Consultation Framework on Migration.
-2) UN Women provided the 30 newly elected women members of parliament (MPs) with knowledge and skills on advancing the rights protections of women migrant domestic workers, including a presentation on ILO Convention No. 189 on Domestic Workers and its importance in the context of national legislation.
-It also increased the understanding of 25 CSOs on the links between gender equality and migration, and migrant women's rights.
-Moreover, UN Women built the capacity of more than 2,125 migrant women and girls and 160 government and non-government stakeholders on the promotion and protection of migrant women and girls.
-3) UN Women developed and disseminated four knowledge products on the situations of situations of women migrating from, into and through Niger, highlighting the challenges that women may face at various stages of migration.
-4) UN Women provided 1,325 women and girls with economic kits, including cattle fattening, sewing, weaving, and leather goods, to help them start income-generating activities, to improve access to economic opportunities for potential migrant women 5) To improve access to economic opportunities for potential migrant women, UN Women provided 1,325 women and girls with economic kits, including cattle fattening, sewing, weaving, and leather goods, to help them start income-generating activities.
+The outcome could not achieved during the course of 2021 as this is an ongoing long-term process.
+However, UN Women contributed to it via 3 set of interventions: normative level, capacity building and knowledge products.
+UN Women reviewed and provided substantive contributions to strengthen the inclusion of gender equality considerations in a variety of policymaking and technical processes in relation to migration, such as the development of the 2nd National Action Plan to Combat Trafficking in Persons, revision of Law No. 2015-36 on the Illicit Smuggling of Migrants, the Communication Plan of the National Migration Policy (NMP) and the Coordination Strategy of the Nigerien Consultation Framework on Migration.
+UN Women provided the 30 newly elected women members of parliament (MPs) with knowledge and skills on advancing the rights protections of women migrant domestic workers, including a presentation on ILO Convention No. 189 on Domestic Workers and its importance in the context of national legislation.
+It also increase the understanding of 25 CSOs on the links between gender equality and migration, and migrant women's rights.
+UN Women developed and disseminated four knowledge products on the situations of situations of women migrating from, into and through Niger was developed, highlighting the challenges that women may face at various stages of migration.
+In addition, at local level, UN Women in partnership with the NGO ADESP has increased the level of knowledge of the rights of migrant women as well as their means of subsistence.
+UN Women through advocacy, sensitization campaigns and training has built the capacity of more than 2,125 migrant women and girls and 160 state and civil society actors on the advancement of migrant women and girls.
+To give migrant women a better footing, UN Women supported 1,325 women and girls with economic kits, particularly for fattening, sewing, weaving and leather goods.
+A mission report shows that women work collectively to fully exercise their income-generating activities.

 outcome XM-DAC-41146-NER_D_3.1